catamphetamine/react-phone-number-input/README.md

 npm install react-phone-number-input --save
 ```

-If you're not using a bundler then use a [standalone version from a CDN](https://github.com/catamphetamine/react-phone-number-input/#cdn).
+If you're not using a bundler then use a [standalone version from a CDN](https://gitlab.com/catamphetamine/react-phone-number-input/#cdn).

 ## Use

 The component requires two properties: `value` and `onChange(value)`.
+[See the list of all available `props`](http://catamphetamine.gitlab.io/react-phone-number-input/docs/index.html#phoneinputwithcountry).

 ```js
 import 'react-phone-number-input/style.css'